Koh Mak restaurants now offer everything from seafood to pizzas, western style breakfasts, bakeries and vegan cafes to cheap no frills Thai eateries.

 Next door, another long-standing island favourite, Food Garden, covers all the BBQ options in its own pretty outdoor setting and just along from there, you can get cheap and honest, no frills Thai cooking at Pimjai.
 The restaurant doesn’t look too inviting but the food is reliable and tasty.

 On the other side of Kon Gin Sen, Table Tales, run by the Koh Mak Ferry owners, offers a full Thai menu in its own open air setting.
-Monkey Shocks, the reggae bar with its new cannabis outlet, sits across the way by the sea and also serves food including roti pizzas (munchies inspired?).
+Monkey Shocks, the reggae bar with its cannabis outlet, sits across the way by the sea and also serves food including roti pizzas (munchies inspired?).

 Nuchzabmaks, just after the turning towards Ao Suan Yai, is another Koh Mak restaurant which concentrates on Issan food but it has also a wide selection of alternatives off the menu.
 A few doors down, the long established Chillout has a loyal following for its Thai classics – noodles, Pad Thai and all the curries.